boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

           ---
         </details>

-    *  If you want to use custom values for branding enter the branding image and site identifier variable details.otherwise Bold BI will take the default values.
+    *  If you want to use custom values for branding, enter the branding image and site identifier variable details.
+Otherwise Bold BI will take the default values.

        ![Branding-Details](images/deploy/aks/branding-details.png)